Janez Lenarčič

-Janez Lenarčič (born 6 November 1967) is a Slovenian diplomat who has been serving as European Commissioner for Crisis Management in the Von der Leyen Commission since 2019.
-He is a former Director of the Office for Democratic Institutions and Human Rights within the Organization for Security and Co-operation in Europe.
+Janez Lenarčič (born 6 November 1967) is a Slovenian diplomat who served as European Commissioner for Crisis Management in the first Von der Leyen Commission from 2019 to 2024.
+He is a former director of the Office for Democratic Institutions and Human Rights within the Organization for Security and Co-operation in Europe.

 Early life and education

 Lenarčič holds a degree in international law from the University of Ljubljana, 1992.